Your Cart ()

 Bug-Out-Bag Food: Everything You Need to Know

-By Brody Danielson February 18, 2020
+By Brody Danielson February 18, 2020 1 comment

 If you ever find yourself in an emergency situation and need to evacuate, you’ll need a bug-out-bag (BOB) to survive.
-A BOB should help you survive for up to 72 hours, so it’s important to pack it with any essentials you might need while out in the wild or making your way to safety.
+A BOB should help you survive for up to 72 hours, so it’s important to pack it with any bug-out bag essentials you might need while out in the wild or making your way to safety.

 Food Considerations

 Deciding what food to bring can be difficult.
 You need food that is high in nutrients and calories, easy to prepare and has a long shelf life.
-Your bag should also only weigh up to 15 percent of your body weight, so your food must be light and compact.
+Your bug-out bag bag should also only weigh up to 15 percent of your body weight, so your food must be light and compact.

 Remember that you also don’t want to spend a lot of time cooking.
 You’re looking to get to a certain destination as quickly as possible, so cooking tasty and elaborate meals might not be an option.
 This does not mean you should be eating food that tastes like cardboard, but it does mean you should look for foods that are easy to prepare.